icopy-site/awesome/docs/awesome/awesome-micro-npm-packages.md

 ### Math

+* [is-even](https://github.com/jonschlinkert/is-even) - A good way to tell if a number is even or not (avoids type issues).
+Uses `is-odd` and `is-number` under the hood.
 * [is-number](https://github.com/jonschlinkert/is-number) - Returns `true` if the value is a number.
+* [is-odd](https://github.com/jonschlinkert/is-odd) - A good way to tell if a number is odd or not (avoids type issues).
+Uses `is-number` under the hood.
+* [easy-math.js](https://github.com/kingzez/easy-math.js) - A tiny easy math library including addition, multiplication, subtraction, and division.
+* [my-prime](https://github.com/jinnatul/my-prime) - A good way to tell if a number is prime or not.
+* [fun-gcd](https://github.com/zubayerhimel/fun-gcd) - A tiny math library to get gcd of two numbers using Euclidean algorithm

 ### Stream
 * [through2](https://github.com/rvagg/through2) - Tiny wrapper around Node streams2 Transform to avoid explicit subclassing noise.